Tuesday, March 31, 2026

 • Build and calibrate multi-zone energy models

-• Know the basic of setting up a detailed HVAC systems using IronBug
+• Know the basics of setting up a detailed HVAC system using IronBug

 • Evaluate operational energy use and carbon intensity

-• Model and interpret most common thermal comfort metrics
+• Model and interpret the most common thermal comfort metrics

 • Integrate energy and comfort analysis into early-stage design workflows